Groodian/HomeMission/README.md

   # Create a new task type.
   createTaskType(
-    # The points that associated tasks will be worth.
+    # The amount of points that associated tasks will be worth.
     points: Float!

-    # The name of the new task type (e.g. vacuum).
+    # The name of the new task type.
     name: String!
   ): TaskType!